janosgyerik/shellscripts/README.txt

 	TODO

 add-stub-sh.sh
-	Insert a stub template after the first line of a shell script.
+	Insert a script header after the first line of a shell script.

 add-usage-sh.sh
-	Add a usage() function to shell scripts.
+	Add a usage() function after the first blank line of a shell script.

 alert.sh
 	TODO